MoonHyeJung/FLAIR/README.md

 This reproducibility is a study on the territory of France conducted by NeurIPS in 2023 by IGN (Geographical and Forest Information).
 For this study, IGN had geospatial experts hand-annotate more than 20 billion pixels using the nomenclature of 19 land cover classes (of which 15 were used in training).
 It was classified into 7 types according to the type of model data (RGBIE: natural color + infrared + altitude) and model (architecture: resnet34, deeplab, mit).
 As a result of learning, IoU performance was 54 56% depending on the model, and recall performance was 65 69% depending on the model.
 As a result of reproducibility, the actual performance was lower by an average of 8% compared to IGN, but overall recall performance was over 50%, so it is expected that it will be worth improving the model learned from Flair and applying it to Korean land.

+###1.
+Introduction
+This reproducibility is a study on the French territory published in NeurIPS in 2023.
+IGN (Geographical and Forest Information) studied how forests are used according to time series to respond to climate change.
+IGAN classified the entire French territory into 15 uses.
+IoU was 54 to 56% depending on the model, and recall performance was 65 to 69% depending on the model.
+Although machine learning research on land has rarely been performed before, the performance is not relatively high, but the value of this research is very encouraging.
+Since Korea, where 65% of the entire country is forested, is also severely affected by climate change such as droughts, floods, and forest fires, it is considered highly valuable to develop it based on research conducted by IGN.
 <br>

 <figure>